AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-18-trie-data-structure-implementation-in-python.md

 Or perhaps you're creating your own autocomplete widget in, say, React.
 You'd create the trie beforehand and subscribe to your input field's `onkeyup` event.
 As the user enters text, you adjust the list of options that you show to them by using your trie.

-{% include linkedHeading.html heading="Building a Prefix Tree in Python" level=2 %}
+## Building a Prefix Tree in Python

 So now that we understand what a prefix tree looks like and how it can be used, how can we represent it in code?
 You'll be happy to know that it's actually really simple, especially if you're comfortable with recursion.